Involuntary commitment

-In the United States, a long-term or indefinite form of commitment is applied to people convicted of some sexual offences.

 Purpose

 For most jurisdictions, involuntary commitment is applied to individuals believed to be experiencing a mental illness that impairs their ability to reason to such an extent that the agents of the law, state, or courts determine that decisions will be made for the individual under a legal framework.
 In some jurisdictions, this is a proceeding distinct from being found incompetent.
 Involuntary commitment is used in some degree for each of the following although different jurisdictions have different criteria.
 Some jurisdictions limit involuntary treatment to individuals who meet statutory criteria for presenting a danger to self or others.
 Other jurisdictions have broader criteria.
 The legal process by which commitment takes place varies between jurisdictions.
 Some jurisdictions have a formal court hearing where testimony and other evidence may also be submitted and the subject of the hearing is typically entitled to legal counsel and may challenge a commitment order through habeas corpus.
 Other jurisdictions have delegated these power to physicians, though may provide an appeal process that involves the judiciary but may also involve physicians.
 For example, in the UK a mental health tribunal consists of a judge, a medical member, and a lay representative.